-Mexico's is going well with volume stabilizing as we get into a normal flow of fruit.
-Supplies of 48's are improving and 60's and 70's are still very good.
+Mexico's is still coming in with steady volume.
+Supplies on 48's have improved with 60's and 70's volume holding steady.
 Demand for the 60's and 70's have improved and pricing on these sizes have firmed up, narrowing the gap with the 48's.
-This early season fruit will have a tendency to remain green when ripe and ready to eat, and also have a thicker skin making it difficult to detect the degree of ripeness.
+Maturity of fruit is much better and is improving weekly, but will still have a tendency to remain green when ripe and ready to eat, and also have a thicker skin making it difficult to detect the degree of ripeness.